 - 1/4 cup peanut oil

-- 2 pork tenderloins, silver skin removed, cut into 1 inch pieces
+- 2 pork tenderloins, silver skin removed, cut into 1-inch pieces

 - Thai Sweet Chili Sauce (for dipping)

-Drop the garlic cloves into a running food processor or blender, and wait for them to be completely minced.
+- Brinerate and skewer the pork: Drop the garlic cloves into a running food processor or blender, and wait for them to be completely minced.
 Do the same with the cilantro stems, and the coriander seeds.
 Then turn off the motor, add the soy sauce and peanut oil, and process for a minute to completely combine.
 Put the pork tenderloin cubes in a gallon zip-top bag and pour the brinerade over the cubes.
 Squeeze out the air, seal the bag, and massage the bag to coat all the pork with the brinerade.
 Refrigerate in a baking dish for one to four hours, turning the bag occasionally to redistribute the brinerade.
 Skewer the pork, letting the excess brinerade drip off.
 (Leave about an inch free at the end of the skewers if you are using the elevations system.)

-Set the grill up for cooking with direct high heat.
+- Set the grill up for direct high heat cooking: Set the grill up for cooking with direct high heat.
 I preheat my Weber Summit on high heat for fifteen minutes, then brush the grill grate clean.

-Set the elevations system in the middle of the grill grate, and hang the skewers on the bottom layer, closest to the grill.
+- Cook the Skewers (On the Elevations system): Set the elevations system in the middle of the grill grate, and hang the skewers on the bottom layer, closest to the grill.
 Close the lid and grill until well browned on the bottom, about five minutes.
 Open the grill and flip the skewers, still on the bottom layer.
 Close the lid and cook until well browned on the other side, about five more minutes.

-Put the skewers on the grill over direct high heat.
+- Or, Cook the Skewers (Directly on the grill grates): Put the skewers on the grill over direct high heat.
 If cooking on a gas grill, cook with the lid closed as much as possible.
 I treat each kebab like it has 4 sides, and grill each of those sides.
 Grill until the pork is browned on the bottom, about 2 minutes, then give the skewers a quarter turn.
 Grill on the second side until browned, 2 more minutes, then another quarter turn.
 Grill on the third side until browned, 2 more minutes, then flip to the last side, and grill until browned and the pork is tender, about 2 more minutes.

-Serve the skewers, giving everyone at the table their own small dish of Thai sweet chili sauce for dipping.
+- Serve: Serve the skewers, giving everyone at the table their own small dish of Thai sweet chili sauce for dipping.

-- Why brinerate in a zip top bag?
+- Why brinerate in a zip-top bag?
 It lets me use less brinerade, keeping the pork and brinerade in tight contact.
 (It’s also easier to flip and redistribute the brinerade).
 If you don’t want to brinerate in a zip top bag, double the brinerade recipe and use the smallest bowl you have that will hold all the pork.